alibaba/HandyJSON/README.md

 A: Since `HandyJSON` assign properties by writing value to memory directly, it doesn't trigger any observing function.
 You need to call the `didSet/willSet` logic explicitly after/before the deserialization.

-But after version `1.8.0`, `HandyJSON` handle dynamic properties by the `KVC` mechanism which will trigger the `KVO`.
+But since version `1.8.0`, `HandyJSON` handle dynamic properties by the `KVC` mechanism which will trigger the `KVO`.
 That means, if you do really need the `didSet/willSet`, you can define your model like follow:

 ```swift
 class BasicTypes: NSObject, HandyJSON {